blbadger/blbadger.github.io/smaller-lms-3.md

 For \eqref{eq3} to actually find a root after many iterations, we need a few conditions to be satisfied (Lipschitz continuity and nonsingularity of $f'$ at $x_n$ for example) but most importantly there must actually be a root to find or each iteration will send us off in an entirely incorrect direction.
 This can be ensured in two ways: one is use an offset such that the zero of the loss is more or less guaranteed to be attainable, and another is to use complex-valued arithmetic.

+Using an offset brings a difficulty: what value will give us guaranteed roots?
+If we use Mean Squared Error loss, we can find minimal loss values for specific input and model combinations using the normal equation method presented in the last section, and simply set the offset to be equal to this minimal loss.
+In the following function, this offset is set by the `loss_constant` kwarg.

 ```python
 def newton(model, train_batch, loss_constant=0.01):